xuduoyun781/book-narrator/backend/README.md

 ## Required Services Before Running the Backend

 The backend depends on the local Agent service.
+The Agent service depends on the local Gemma 4 26B model runtime.

+---

-### 1. Start the local Gemma 4 model runtime
+### 1. Start the Local Gemma 4 26B Model Runtime

 If using Ollama:

 ```bash
 ollama serve
 ```

+If Ollama is already running in the background, this step may not be necessary.

 Make sure the model is available: